To control data collection settings and behavior of Veeam Collectors, you can modify Collector settings. To access the settings:

 Defies a list of IDs of HBA devices that should be monitored.

 When true, VI API Soap XML traffic is logged to separate file.
-Only change the default setting if recommended by Veeam Support.
+Only change the default setting if recommended by Veeam Customer Support.
 If the value is changed, it is necessary to restart all running Collectors.

 When enabled, syslog traffic will be received and processed.